Purdue-CS193/lab-1-ajb5625/index.md

+## AJ's first CS193 Lab
+- We are using github
+- We get to be in the lab
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.